ignadv1986/Comprehensive-NGS-Technical-Manual/05_Troubleshooting/04_pipeline_&_computational(RNA-seq).md

 ## Differential Expression (DESeq2)

-Poor experimental design structure, technical variation, or incorrect model specification can all lead to result misinterpretation during differential exoression analysis.
+Poor experimental design structure, technical variation, or incorrect model specification can all lead to result misinterpretation during differential expression analysis.
 Therefore, they need to be properly taken into account when running DESeq2 after read counting.

 ### Unexpected separation of samples